Rik Aalbert Blyleven

 - Born April 6, 1951 in Zeist, Netherlands

-Blyleven totaled 287 victories during his major league career, and his 60 shutouts put him ninth on the list for all time.
-The eight pitchers ahead of him are all in the Hall of Fame, as are 15 of the 16 pitchers immediately behind him.
+Blyleven totaled 287 victories during his major league career.
+His 3,701 strikeouts rank fifth all-time and his 60 shutouts rank ninth.
+The eight pitchers ahead of him on the shutout trail are all in the Hall of Fame, as are 15 of the 16 pitchers immediately behind him.
 The exception is Luis Tiant, who had 49 shutouts and 229 wins.
-Eight of the ten most similar pitchers to Blyleven are also in the Hall, with the most similar being Don Sutton.
-Blyleven appeared on two World Series winners, and his ERA in World Series play was 2.35.
+Eight of the ten most similar pitchers by similarity scores to Blyleven are also in the Hall, with the most similar being Don Sutton.
+The two non-Hall of Famers on his list, Tommy John and Jim Kaat, were contemporaries for whom strong arguments could be made for their inductions.
+Additionally, Blyleven appeared on two World Series winners, and his ERA in World Series play was 2.35.

 Blyleven and the Hall of Fame